spotify/luigi/doc/configuration.rst

 These parameters control core Luigi behavior, such as error e-mails and interactions between the worker and scheduler.

+autoload-range
+  .. versionadded:: 2.8.4

+  If false, prevents range tasks from autoloading.
+They can still be loaded using ``--module luigi.tools.range``.
+Defaults to true.
+Setting this to true explicitly disables the deprecation warning.

 default-scheduler-host
   Hostname of the machine running the scheduler.
 Defaults to localhost.